Vicente Pérez (motorcyclist)

 Vicente Pérez Selfa (born 21 October 1997) is a Spanish motorcycle racer.
-For the second half of the 2024 season, he races in the European rounds of the Moto3 World Championship on a Honda NSF250R for Michael Laverty's MLav Racing, replacing Joshua Whatley.
+For the second half of the 2024 season, he raced in the European rounds of the Moto3 World Championship on a Honda NSF250R for Michael Laverty's MLav Racing, replacing Joshua Whatley.

 Following the death of fellow Avintia Academy rider Andreas Pérez (who was not related to him), he switched his bike number to No. 77 as a tribute, while also replacing Livio Loi in the Moto3 category.

 In 2023, Pérez won the Italian Moto3 championship.
-In the same year he finished at a career best 5th place in the Qatar Grand Prix at world championship level.
+In the same year, he finished at a career best fifth place in the Qatar Grand Prix at world championship level.